CueEpicMusic/Spud-Spotter/README.md

 Spud Spotter is a multi-page app that lets users create and share maps of their favourite potato themed places.

+## Final Product

+On the landing page, as an unregistered user you can view authenticated user's maps

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`